 Opt for cameras suited for the weather conditions in your geographical area—be it hot or cold weather climates.

-Still on outdoor cameras, you must consider how the camera will function at night.
-This means you must check if the camera has the ability to record clear images even in low light situations.
+Still, on outdoor cameras, you must consider how the camera will function at night.
+This means you must check if the camera can record clear images even in low-light situations.
 A good idea is to look at the camera’s night vision range.
-And if it has the ability to detect moving objects at night, that would be even better.
+And if it can detect moving objects at night, that would be even better.

-A camera’s motion detection ability is a functionality that’s necessary in all security cameras—not only outdoor units.
+A camera’s motion detection ability is a functionality that’s necessary for all security cameras—not only outdoor units.